bb-io/docs/src/content/docs/apps/Lark.mdx

 - **On reaction added** triggers when a reaction is added to a message in a Lark channel or directly to a user
 - **On user added to group** triggers when a user is added to a group
 - **On file edited** triggers when a file is edited in a Lark channel or directly to a user
+- **On new rows added** triggers when new rows are added to a spreadsheet

 ## Feedback